Actindo-AG/Documentation/POS/Operation/03_EditBillList.md

 <!--NEU-->
 ### Assign a purchase via customer number

-Assign the current purchase to a registered customer, who has a customer or a member card, on which the customer number is printed or can be scanned via barcode scanner.
+Assign the current purchase to a registered customer who has a customer or a member card with the customer number is printed on it or can be scanned via barcode scanner.

 Alternatively, you can search for the customer name, see [Assign a purchase to an existing customer](#assign-a-purchase-to-an-existing-customer).